 To achieve greater outcomes, combine them with FOMO (fear of missing out).

-4. For the retention stage:
+4. For the Retention Stage:

-Despite the fact that it seems to be the conclusion of the customer journey for many, a well-thought-out thank you page may spike your sales.
+Even though it seems to be the conclusion of the customer journey for many, a well-thought-out thank you page may spike your sales.

 With a robust loyalty program, you can encourage consumers to continue down the sales funnel and return for more.